-Every day multiple sclerosis (MS) impacts the lives of thousands of Maine residents and many visitors to this state.
+Every day multiple sclerosis (MS) affects the lives of thousands of Maine residents and many visitors to this state.
 The prevalence of MS in Maine is among the highest in the nation.
-While its symptoms are not universal, many MS patients experience reduced mobility, vision, physical sensation, mental acuity, speech, energy and overall control of most muscle functions.
-There is no cure, and, for most people, the disease worsens with age.
-It is a terrible disease.
+While its symptoms are not universal, many MS patients experience reduced mobility, vision, physical sensation, mental acuity, speech, energy, and overall control of most muscle functions.
+There is no cure, and for most people, the disease worsens with age.

 For the thousands of Mainers with MS and all of their family members who suffer alongside them, please join with me and support this campaign, so we can ensure that this important program is sustainable into the future.
 Thank you.